 Mary brings a passion for books and reading, combined with a commitment to providing support for immigrants, refugees and other newcomers to her role as Executive Director.

-Director of Inventory and Outreach
+Director of Inventory, Outreach and Communications

 Roxanne is a former bookstore owner and a co-founder of StoryMobs.
 She’s a book lover with a flair for the dramatic.
 Roxanne loves tea, recommending books, and all things Harry Potter.